MicrosoftDocs/mixed-reality/mixed-reality-docs/qr-code-tracking.md

 }
 ```

-You can use the physical size to create the QR rectangle
+You can use the physical size to create the QR rectangle:

 ```cpp
 std::vector<float3> qrVertices = CreateRectangle(Code->PhysicalSizeMeters, Code->PhysicalSizeMeters);
 ```

-Use the platform API (available only from RS5)
-The coordinate system can be used to draw the QR code or attaching holograms to the location.
+The coordinate system can be used to draw the QR code or attach holograms to the location:

 ```cpp
 Windows::Perception::Spatial::SpatialCoordinateSystem^ qrCoordinateSystem = Windows::Perception::Spatial::Preview::SpatialGraphInteropPreview::CreateCoordinateSystemForNode(Code->Id);
 ```

-All together, your QRCodesTrackerPlugin::QRCodeAddedHandler may look something like this:
+Altogether, your *QRCodesTrackerPlugin::QRCodeAddedHandler* may look something like this:

 ```cpp
 void MyClass::OnAddedQRCode(QRCodesTrackerPlugin::QRCodeAddedEventArgs ^args)